harishramesh98/boomDocs/README.md

 ```
 sudo gdisk /dev/sdX # where X is the letter of the SD card
 ```

+If you don't know which letter to use, you can run `lsblk` to check.

 Press x to get the expert menu, then press z to zap everything.
 This will delete all the partitions on the SD card.
 Press y to all prompts.